AlbertoConchas/dinoScripts/README.md

 # dinoScripts
-Scripts for the AI Cinvestav course
+Scripts for the AI Cinvestav course.

+>Genetic Algorithm
+>A*